Is Korean Skincare Really Superior? An Investigation

 ”

 Redditors also point out that Korean skincare includes 'special ingredients' and technologies that western products don't.
-Snail mucin (excreted from snails) is a popular moisturising ingredient among Korean brands, with influencers and experts extolling the virtues of products like COSRX ADVANCED SNAIL 96 Mucin Power Essence Gel, £24.
+Snail mucin is a popular moisturising ingredient among Korean brands, with influencers and experts extolling the virtues of products like COSRX ADVANCED SNAIL 96 Mucin Power Essence Gel, $38.
 "This is a great barrier-protecting ingredient," medical doctor Kemi Fabusiwa told R29 recently, "but it also gives your skin a great shine."

-Then there's allantoin, popular in Korean skincare for locking moisture into the skin, as well as rice extract (said to increase hydration, making skin plump) and bee propolis, a natural substance produced by honey bees that has been proven to smooth skin and protect it from environmental factors such as pollution.
+Then there's allantoin, popular in Korean skincare for locking moisture into the skin, as well as rice extract (said to increase hydration, making skin plump) and bee propolis, a natural substance produced by honey bees known to smooth skin and protect it from environmental factors such as pollution.

 Beyond the more skin-friendly and interesting approach to ingredients, it has been reported that Korean beauty and skincare is one of the country's biggest businesses and exports.
 As the world's third largest cosmetics exporter, beauty outperformed home appliances, pharmaceuticals and smartphones in 2020.
 Data also suggests that South Korea's skincare market will reach $11.4 billion in value by 2026.
 Interestingly, one of the reasons why Korean skincare is so popular — and so good — is because the Korean government is said to have actively invested in its beauty brands in order to better develop cosmetics.